Borges Fiction

 - La luna (“The Moon”)*

-- La lluvia (“the Rain”)*
+- La lluvia (“The Rain”)*

 - A la efigie de un capitán de los ejércitos de Cromwell (“On the Effigy of a Captain in Cromwell’s Armies”)